ecmwf/metview-docs/docs/api/icon_desc/odb_visualiser.rst

 Defines the visualisation for :class:`Odb` data using various plot types.
 Optionally it can perform an `ODB/SQL <https://confluence.ecmwf.int/display/ODBAPI/SQL>`_ query on the input ODB and visualises the resulting data.
 It works for both databases (ODB-1) and files (ODB-2 or ODC).

-.. tip:: A tutorial about using ODB in Metview can be found `here <https://confluence.ecmwf.int/display/METV/ODB+Tutorial>`_.
+.. tip:: A tutorial about using ODB in Metview can be found :ref:`here <odb_tutorial>`.

 **How can ODB/SQL queries be used in odb_visualiser?**